2006–07 KNVB Cup

-The 2006–07 KNVB Cup was the 89th edition of the tournament.
-The competition started on 26 August 2006 and the final was held on 6 May 2007 at the Feyenoord Stadion in Rotterdam.
-The match between defending Cup winners Ajax and 3-time winners AZ finished 1–1 after regular time and after extra time.
+The 2006–07 KNVB Cup was the 89th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+88 teams contested, beginning on 26 August 2006 and ending at the final on 6 May 2007 at the Feyenoord Stadion in Rotterdam.

+Ajax and 3-time winners AZ finished 1–1 after regular time and after extra time.
 Ajax went on to win 8–7 on penalties and received the cup for the seventeenth time.